-Fragrant water lily
+Fragrant water lily identification and control

 Legal status in King County, Washington